putyourlightson/craft-element-status-events/README.md

 ## Requirements

-This component requires Craft CMS 3.0.0 or later.
+This extension requires Craft CMS 3.0.0 or later.

 ## Usage